-McConnell Laing Tutorial Fellow in Greek and Latin Languages and Literature; Associate Professor of Classics
+McConnell Laing Tutorial Fellow in Greek and Latin Languages and Literature; Professor of Greek

 Born and raised in Fife, Scotland, I studied Classics at Edinburgh University and taught at Harvard University before coming to Univ.